-The York Jewish Community Center creates opportunities for everyone, inspires relationships, builds a community of well-being, and enhance Jewish communal life.
+The York Jewish Community Center creates opportunities for everyone, inspires relationships, builds a community of well-being, and enhances Jewish communal life.

 Within the tradition of Jewish cultural heritage, the York JCC aspires to be: